isitsamgallon/Ashen-Campaign/content/Named Characters & Beasts/Important Characters/Galen Verix.md

 # Trivia
 - [[The party]] heard a rumour that the emperor does not like wizards in the city, however it is unclear why.
-- [[The party]] heard a rumour that the [[Ivory Crest]] might be stealing from the Emperor by using a set of hidden tunnels that lead to the docks outside of the palace walls. [[Kal Korrigan]] was one of the people sent in to steal the [[Gold]] when he was still under their control.
+- [[The party]] heard a rumour that the [[Ivory Crest]] might be stealing from the Emperor by using a set of hidden tunnels that lead to the docks outside of the palace walls. [[Korrigan]] was one of the people sent in to steal the [[Gold]] when he was still under their control.